How to: Comply with FERPA after Merging Sections

 Under Settings > Navigation, disable the following tools, which expose the names of students who use them:

 Disable the “People” menu option that allows students to see the entire course roster for all sections.
-When adding TAs to your course, select Can interact with users in their section only, and add them to only the sections for which they are responsible.
+When adding other People to your course, add only those users in their section only, and add them to only the sections for which they are responsible.

 The names of all students are visible when students organize their own groups, regardless of section assignment.
 When creating groups, require group members to be in the same section.